wolverdude/GenSON/README.rst

 arguments:

-* ``merge_arrays`` (default ``True``): Assume all items in an array share the same schema.
-The alternate behavior is to create a different schema for each item in an array, only consolidating identical ones.
+* `merge_arrays` (default `True`): Assume all array items share the same schema (as they should).
+The alternate behavior is to merge schemas based on position in the array.

 ``add_schema(schema)``
 ^^^^^^^^^^^^^^^^^^^^^^

 Merges in an existing schema.
 Take care here because there is no schema validation.
 If you pass in a bad schema, you'll get back a bad schema.

 arguments: